Estimating and interpreting secondary attack risk: Binomial considered harmful: Discussion

-Infectious disease data from households or other groups of close contacts should always be analyzed using chain binomial models or pairwise survival analysis to estimate hazards or probabilities of transmission.
-The primary obstacle to the adoption of these methods has been the lack of available software.
-Chain binomial models are available in the free software package TranStat (\texttt{www.cidid.org/transtat}), which incorporates several advanced methods~\cite{Yang-resampling-2007, Yang-EM-2012} and has been used in analyses of influenza~\cite{YangH1N1}, Zika~\cite{Rojas-Zika-2016}, and Ebola virus~\cite{Fang-Ebola-2016} transmission.
-The free and open source \texttt{transtat} package for \texttt{R}, which we used to analyze the LA household data above, includes parametric pairwise survival models and will be expanded to include nonparametric~\cite{kenah2013non} and semiparametric~\cite{kenah2015a} pairwise survival models as well as chain binomial models.
-We hope the use of statistical methods designed specifically for person-to-person transmission will help infectious disease epidemiologists contribute even more effectively to science and public health.
+Whereas binomial models can be fit using almost any standard statistical package, the lack of available software has been a major obstacle to the adoption of statistical models of infectious disease transmission in household studies.
+Chain binomial models are available in the free and open source software package TranStat (\texttt{www.cidid.org/transtat}), which incorporates several advanced methods~\cite{Yang-resampling-2007, Yang-EM-2012} and has been used in analyses of influenza~\cite{yang2009transmissibility}, Zika virus~\cite{rojas2016epidemiology}, and Ebola virus~\cite{fang2016transmission}.
+Pairwise survival models are available in the free and open source \texttt{transtat} package for \texttt{R}, which was used to analyze the LA household data above.
+This package includes parametric models and semiparametric models~\cite{kenah2011contact, kenah2013non, kenah2015semiparametric, kenah2019handbook}.

+In the COVID-19 pandemic, there have been too few studies of SARS-CoV-2 transmission in households or other clearly-defined populations at risk of infection, leaving unanswered many questions about the modes and intensity of transmission and the predictors of infectiousness and susceptibility~\cite{lipsitch2020defining}.
+This has forced public health decisions that affect millions of lives to be made under crushing uncertainty.
+Household studies can provide critical scientific insights to guide public health interventions and policies.
+The results above show that replacing binomial models with statistical models of transmission will help infectious disease epidemiologists who conduct these studies contribute more effectively to the prevention and control of epidemics.